wartyduke375626/hardwareMITM/README.md

-# Hardware MITM attacks on bus communication using FPGA
+# Hardware MITM Attacks on Bus Communication Using FPGA

 This repository contains source files related to master's thesis _Hardware MITM attacks on bus communication using FPGA_.